vsunkara23/Aeries-TimeTracker/README.md

 and authenticated employee login details via webview.

-* Collected employee login credentials from mobile login activity and injected javascript code to manipulate HTML elements in webview to automatically log employee into webview version of the website.
+* Injected javascript code to manipulate HTML elements in webview to automatically log employee into webview version of the website.

-* Implemented custom webview to enable seamless user experience of mobile app version of the time-tracking web application.
+* Implemented custom and responsive webview design to enable seamless user experience of mobile app version of the time-tracking web app.

 LoginActivity.java & MainActivity.java @ app->src->main->java/com/sourcey/TimeTracker